M.A. in Islamic & Middle Eastern Studies

 Cancellation Policy

-Applicants who complete their tuition payment and then decide to cancel their enrollment in the M.A. program will receive a full refund, but will be charged a withdrawal fee, as follows:
+Applicants who complete their tuition payment and then decide to cancel their enrolment in the program will receive a full refund, but will be charged a withdrawal fee, as follows:

 Arrive on campus by: Approximately one week before your program starts; specific dates will be sent to accepted students via email.